Are you frustrated by live streaming?

 I won’t jump into details here as it’s not the point of the post, but if you’ve been lagging a bit in this area then maybe social isolation is enough to get you moving.

-If you’re still not convinced here’s some good stats to help.
+If you’re still not convinced here are some good stats to help.

 At a minimum you need to have this happening: